servo/book/src/design-documentation/project-structure.md

 - **components**
   - **bluetooth** — Implementation of the bluetooth thread.
   - **canvas** — Implementation of painting threads for 2D and WebGL canvases.
-  - **compositing** — Integration with OS windowing/rendering and event loop.
   - **constellation** — Management of resources for a top-level browsing context (ie. tab).
   - **devtools** — In-process server to allow manipulating browser instances via a remote Firefox developer tools client.
   - **fonts** — Code for dealing with fonts and text shaping.